 The first electric motor drives in light industries were in the form of one motorunit per line of shafting.
 Each motor was started once a day and continued to run throughout the whole working day in one direction at a constant speed.
 All the various machines driven from the shafting were started, stopped, reversed or changed in direction and speed by mechanical means.
-The development of integral electric drives, with provisions for starting, stopping and speed changes, led to the extensive use of the motor in small kilowatt ranges to drive an associated single machine, e.g. a lathe.
-One of the pioneers in the use of motors was the firm of Bruce Peebles, Edinburgh.
-The firm supplied, in the 1890s, a number of weatherproof, totally-enclosed motors for quarries in Dumfriesshire, believed to be among the first of their type in Britain.
-The first electric winder ever built in Britain was supplied in 1905 to a Lanark oil concern.
-Railway electrification started as long ago as 1883, but it was not until long after the turn of this century that any major development took place.
+The development of integral electric drives, provisions for starting, stopping and speed changes, led to the extensive use of the notor in small kilowatt ranges to drive an associated single machine, e.g. a lathe.
+One the pioneers in the use of motors was the firm of Bruce Peebles, Edinburgh.
+The firm pplied, in the 1890s, a number of weatherproof, totally-enclosed motors for quarries Dumfriesshire, believed to be among the first of their type in Britain.
+The first sectric winder ever built in Britain was supplied in 1905 to a Lanark oil concern.

-Electrical installations in the early days were quite primitive and often dangerous.
-It is on record that in 1881, the installation in Hatfield House was carried out by an aristocratic amateur.
-That the installation was dangerous did not perturb visitors to the house who "...when the naked wires on the gallery ceiling broke into flame ... nonchalantly threw up cushions to put out the fire and then went on with their conversation".
+Electrical installations in the early days were quite primitive and often tangerous.
+It is on record that in 1881, the installation in Hatfield House was carried out an aristocratic amateur.
+That the installation was dangerous did not perturb visitors the house who "...when the naked wires on the gallery ceiling broke into flame ... conchalantly threw up cushions to put out the fire and then went on with their conversation".

 Many names of the early electrical pioneers survive today.
-Julius Sax began to make electric bells in 1855, and later supplied the telephone with which Queen Victoria spoke between Osborne, in the Isle of Wight, and Southampton in 1878.
+Julius Sax began to make electric bells in 1855, and later supplied the telephone with which Queen Victoria boke between Osborne, in the Isle of Wight, and Southampton in 1878.
 He founded one of the earliest purely electrical manufacturing firms which exists today and still makes bells and signalling equipment.